Buying Tips

 "Can you give me two or three customer references I can contact directly?"

 Legitimate businesses have happy customers willing to speak to new buyers.
-Fraudulent operations do not.
 Call the references — do not just accept names on paper.

 Question 5